gautier-lefebvre/cppframework/README.md

 - TCP module: 2 threads.
 - UDP module: 2 threads (if both TCP and UDP is activated, they will use the same threads).
 - HTTP module: 1 thread for each remote server.
-- Delayed events: 1 thread.
+- Delayed tasks: 1 thread.
-- Worker: at least 1 thread.
+- Worker thread: at least 1 thread.

 ## third party